SarvarKh/ofn-wiki/Releasing.md

     Hi all, just letting you know that we just released [version number] :tada:.
     You can read more about it here: https://github.com/openfoodfoundation/openfoodnetwork/releases/tag/[version number]
     ```
 * Nudge the next person to release.
-You can set a reminder in Slack: `/remind @matt-yorkley release in 2 weeks`
+You can set reminders in Slack for the dev and the translators:
+    * `/remind @maikel “Probably time for a new release this week, it’s your turn :wink: Translators have just been notified to get the translations ready” in two weeks`
+    * `/remind #translations “A new release will be prepared soon, it's a good time to review transifex ;-)” in two weeks`

 ## Testing the release